 Arrest warrant issued for Jacksonville funeral home director accused of mishandling human remains

+State investigators are searching a Jacksonville funeral home looking for evidence of mishandled remains, and money.

-The Department of Financial Services has an arrest warrant out for a Jacksonville funeral home director.
-Investigators are looking for Elliot Maurice Graham who works at Marion Graham Mortuaries on the Northside.
+The Department of Financial Services has an arrest warrant out for a Jacksonville funeral home director Elliot Maurice Graham who works at Marion Graham Mortuaries on the Northside.

 Two families who spoke off-camera said that they had bad experiences with the funeral home.
 One of them said it’s no surprise to see there’s an investigation underway.